MadihaGul/ForumApplication/README.txt

 8. Then write : npm install
 9. Lastly type: npm start
 10. Finally Application will open in a browser!
 Here you can view, add, edit, delete Posts and comment.

+What have I done shortly:

+Used C# Web API for the backend and React for frontend to consume API.
+I used SQlite for persistence.
+Some major part of my work are CRUD for Post as well as Read/Write Comments.
+Sorting post by clicking on the heading (e.g by date/Title etc click on date/Title heading).